 3 Data Sources

-The MST integrates species distribution data from 7 source datasets plus 1 derived merged dataset, all stored in a DuckDB database at 0.05° resolution (~4 km cells).
-Each dataset provides spatial predictions of species occurrence, ranging from continuous suitability models (AquaMaps) to binary range maps (NMFS, FWS, BirdLife, IUCN).
+The MST integrates species distribution data from 8 source datasets plus 1 derived merged dataset, all stored in a DuckDB database at 0.05° resolution (~4 km cells).
+Each dataset provides spatial predictions of species occurrence, ranging from continuous suitability models (AquaMaps) to habitats associated with a core area, critical habitat or distinct population segment (NMFS, FWS, SWOT+DPS) to those based on simple range maps (BirdLife, IUCN, FWS).

 3.1 Dataset Overview